adam-bates/quill-lang/README.md

 ## Using the language

-For now, there is only a compiler which handles single files.
+For now, there is only a barebones compiler which outputs c-files.
 I'll improve the tooling later.

 Download this repo, then build the compiler using:
 ```